 Finalists and winners

-Three finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website in October (exact date TBC).
+Three finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website in October (date TBC).
 Please ensure you submit a valid email address with your entry.

 Prizes for each of the three winning schools or classes include: